U.S.-backed Yemeni troops attack al Qaeda in southern state

 Shabwa, one of the key southern Yemeni provinces, is where the U.S. military carried out an air strike in June that killed Abu Khattab al Awlaqi, one of the emirs of AQAP, along with two other militants.

-It is also the site of Yemen's only gas terminal, in the province's port of Belhaf, and the pipeline feeding the terminal has been targeted several times by AQAP, al Qaeda's most active branch.
-The terminal stopped operating after foreign experts were evacuated in 2015.
+It is also the site of Yemen's only gas terminal, in the province's port of Belhaf port, and the pipeline feeding the terminal has been targeted several times by AQAP, al Qaeda's most active branch.
+The terminal stopped operating after foreign experts were evacuated from the facility in 2015.

-The forces are largely stalemated but the fighting has plunged millions into poverty, displaced millions of others and killed more than 10,000 people.

-Reporting by Aziz El Yaakoubi; Editing by Larry King and James Dalgleish
+The forces are largely stalemated, but the fighting has plunged millions into poverty, displaced millions of others and killed more than 10,000 people.
+(Reporting by Aziz El Yaakoubi, editing by Larry King)